Eagle Board of Review

 Eagle Board Chair

-The district approves Eagle service projects and holds Eagle Boards of Review.
+The District approves Eagle Scout Service Projects and holds Final Eagle Rank Boards of Review.

 St. Elizabeth Seton Parish Activity Center